Complete Guide on How To Read a Credit Report

 How to obtain your credit report

-Three major credit bureaus collect credit report data: Equifax, Experian, and TransUnion.
+The three major credit bureaus that collect credit report data are Equifax, Experian, and TransUnion.
 The credit reporting agencies prepare a detailed report about your borrowing history.
 Then, creditors (as well as employers, landlords, and insurance companies — among others) look at the reports to gain insight into whether you are financially responsible.

-The first step to figuring out how to read your own credit report is learning how to obtain a copy of it from each of these bureaus.
+The first step in understanding how to read your own credit report is learning how to obtain a copy from each of these bureaus.
 You have a few different options:

-• You can visit AnnualCreditReport.comFederal law entitles you to one free copy of your report from Equifax, Experian, and TransUnion every 12 months.
-AnnualCreditReport.com is the website you can use to obtain it.
+• You can visit AnnualCreditReport.comFederal law entitles you to one free copy of your credit report from each of the three major credit bureaus — Equifax, Experian, and TransUnion — every 12 months.
+AnnualCreditReport.com is the website you can use to obtain annual copies of your reports.
 Because you're allowed one free report from each of the credit reporting agencies, you can end up with a total of three free reports by visiting this website and requesting one from each agency.
+As of 2020, you can now request your free online credit reports weekly.

 • You can visit the Equifax website or call Equifax at 1-866-349-5191: Every person in the U.S. is entitled to obtain a total of six free credit reports from Equifax each year through 2026.